WICG/scroll-to-text-fragment/README.md

 We'd like to reuse as much of the processing model - how the text search is performed, how white space is collapsed, etc. - in the Web Annotation’s TextQuoteSelector as possible, potentially adding enhancements to that specification.
 Notably, we’d need to add the ability to specify text using a starting and ending snippet to TextQuoteSelector.

-If we cannot find a match that meets all the requirements in the fragment, no scrolling or highlighting is performed.
+If we cannot find a match that meets all the requirements in the targetText arguments, no scrolling or highlighting is performed.

 If an attacker can determine if a page has scrolled, this feature could be used to detect the presence of arbitrary text on the page.
 To prevent brute force attacks to guess important words on a page (e.g. passwords, pin codes), matches and prefix/suffix will only be matched on word boundaries.
 E.g. “range” will match “mountain range” but not “color orange” nor “forest ranger”.
 Word boundaries are simple in languages with spaces but can become more subtle in languages without breaks (e.g. Chinese).
 A library like ICU [provides support](http://userguide.icu-project.org/boundaryanalysis#TOC-Word-Boundary) for finding word boundaries across all supported languages based on the Unicode Text Segmentation standard.
 Some browsers already allow word-boundary matching for the window.find API which allows specifying wholeWord as an argument.
 We hope this existing usage can be leveraged in the same way.